-Classes must be designated on entry card with an "A" Junior or "B" Senior .
+Classes must be designated on entry card with an "A" Junior or "B" Senior.
 (Example: 207A)

-- a.
-Exhibits in the department need not be mature, however, an effort should be made to exhibit as mature a product as possible. - b.
-Garden vegetable should be uniform, free from blemishes, average to good size, not extremely large. - c.
-Vegetables should be clean - d.
-Secure entry form to disposable plate or container with string or tape.
-Use a sturdy disposable plate, bowl or container that will support the weight of the produce. - e.
-Overall Grand and Reserve Champions will be awarded in both senior and junior divisions. - f.
-Fruits are eligible for State Fair. - g.
-Information about exhibiting can be found at: www.ksre.ksu.edu/bookstore/pubs/c405.pdf - h.
-All horticultural exhibits must be grown by exhibitor. - i.
-Limit 2 entries per class.
+- Read the 4H general rules a. - Exhibits in the department need not be mature, howevb. er, an effort should be made to exhibit as mature a product as possible. - Garden vegetable should be uniform, free from blemish-C. es, average to good size, not extremely large. - Vegetables should be clean d. - Secure entry form to disposable plate or container with e. string or tape.
+Use a sturdy disposable plate, bowl or container that will support the weight of the produce. - f.
+Overall Grand and Reserve Champions will be awarded in both senior and junior divisions. - Fruits are eligible for State Fair. g. - h.
+Information about exhibiting can be found at: www.ksre.ksu.edu/bookstore/pubs/c405.pdf - i.
+All horticultural exhibits must be grown by exhibitor. - Limit 2 entries per class. j.